matthewcpaul/generator-rapid/README.md

 # Rapid Yeoman Generator

-A starter environment for designing with the Rapid Design System.
+Yeoman generator for the Rapid Design System.